-If the headteacher decides to exclude a pupil he/she will:
+If the headteacher decides to suspend or permanently exclude a pupil he/she will:

-- ensure that there is sufficient recorded evidence to support the decision; - explain the decision to the pupil (if this is safe and appropriate to do so); - contact the parents, explain the decision and ask that the child be collected; - send a letter to the parents confirming the reasons for the exclusion, whether it is a permanent or fixed term exclusion, the length of the exclusion and any terms or conditions agreed for the pupil's return; - plan how to address the pupil's needs on his/her return; - Update INTEGRIS.
+- ensure that there is sufficient recorded evidence to support the decision; - explain the decision to the pupil (if this is safe and appropriate to do so); - contact the parents, explain the decision and ask that the child be collected; - send a letter to the parents confirming the reasons for the suspension or exclusion, whether it is temporary or permanent, the length of the suspension and any terms or conditions agreed for the pupil's return; - plan how to address the pupil's needs on his/her return; - Update INTEGRIS.

-NB: If any exclusion would cause the pupil to miss a public examination, the school should consult with the STA, in order to explore possible alternatives.
+NB: If any suspension would cause the pupil to miss a public examination, the school should consult with the STA, in order to explore possible alternatives.